JoeKnittel/joeknittel.github.io/_posts/2021-01-15-A-Note-On-Posts.md

 1. `Summaries of major projects` I've completed, referencing code hosted on my GitHub

-2. Brief discussions on `useful tools` I've recently discovered (code snippets, not-so-well-known program features, etc.)
+2. Discussions on `useful tools` I've recently come across (not-so-well-known program features, software libraries, etc.)

 3. `Book reviews` covering a broad range of scientific topics

 4. Thoughts regarding `news pertaining to the actuarial field`

-I'm sure there'll be some philosophical rambling interspersed between the core posts described above, but I'll do my best to control myself.
+I'm sure there'll be some philosophical digressions interspersed between the core posts described above, but I'll do my best to control myself.
 No promises.

 ### Up Next